 Teams that make use of club passes must designate on the official game report (or game day roster) the names and player registration numbers.
-Additionally, teams using club passes will need to follow the club pass procedures for the league/competition they are participating in.
+Additionally, teams using club passes will need a copy of the official WYSA "club/district authorized official roster" for each team the club pass players are coming from.